bparanj/Essential-TDD/en/appendix/appendix.markdown

 2. Composing objects occurs in the Game.new(fake_console) step.
 The mock is basically an interface that plays the role of console.

 3. In the refactoring stage, you must look beyond just eliminating duplication.
 You must apply OO principles and make sure the classes are cohesive and loosely coupled.

+4. Why you should not begin refactoring in red state?
+If you start refactoring in the red state then you will not know which of the changes you made is causing the problem.
+It becomes difficult to fix the problem.

-4. Specs should read like a story with a beginning, middle and an end.
+5. Specs should read like a story with a beginning, middle and an end.
    Once upon a time... lot of exciting things happen... then they lived happily ever after.

-5. How do you know the code is working?
+6. How do you know the code is working?
    A test should fail when the code is broken.
 It should pass when it is good.

-6. Do not tie the test to the data structure.
+7. Do not tie the test to the data structure.
 It will lead to brittle test.

 ## Difficulty in Writing a Test ##